Website icon Xpert.Digital

 • Other – 2%

-Use of the business networks Xing and LinkedIn in Switzerland by age
+Usage of the business networks Xing and LinkedIn in Switzerland by age

-Use of Xing and LinkedIn in Switzerland by age group 2018 – Image: Xpert.Digital
+Usage of Xing and LinkedIn in Switzerland by age group 2018 – Image: Xpert.Digital

-Xing vs LinkedIn
+Xing vs. LinkedIn

-In Switzerland, LinkedIn (1.2 million) has around a quarter more users than Xing (0.9 million).
-However, if you look at the entire DACH region, Xing leads with 17 million members compared to LinkedIn (12 million).
-The decisive factor for this is probably that the career network Xing is based in Hamburg and is therefore more popular in Germany than its American competitor.
-LinkedIn, market leader in the business networks segment, says it is used in over 200 countries worldwide, while Xing focuses on German-speaking countries.
+In Switzerland, LinkedIn (1.2 million) has about a quarter more users than Xing (0.9 million).
+However, when looking at the entire DACH region (Germany, Austria, and Switzerland), Xing leads with 17 million members compared to LinkedIn's 12 million.
+This is likely due to the fact that the career network Xing is based in Hamburg and is therefore more popular in Germany than its American competitor.
+LinkedIn, the market leader in the business networking segment, claims to be used in over 200 countries worldwide, while Xing focuses on the German-speaking region.

-Use of companies and organizations
+Use by companies and organizations

-Use of Xing and LinkedIn in Switzerland by age group 2018
+Usage of Xing and LinkedIn in Switzerland by age group 2018

 LinkedIn